VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 Service usage limitations
 -------------------------

-Due to long evaluation time needed to handle each HTTP-request, there are some restrictions on creating such long running keep-alive HTTP-connections (when using the HTTP API Service).
+Due to the long processing time needed to handle each HTTP-request, there are some restrictions on creating such (long running) keep-alive HTTP-connections (when using the HTTP API Service).

 The number of allowed simultaneous connections to the service is determined by JSON_API_SIMULTANEOUS_CONN_ value.

 .. _JSON_API_SIMULTANEOUS_CONN:  https://github.com/VBGI/herbs/blob/master/herbs/conf.py

-When the number of simultaneous connections is exceeded, the server doesn't evaluate search requests, but an error message  is returned.
+When the number of simultaneous connections is exceeded, the server doesn't process search requests, but an error message  is returned.

 This behavior isn't related to search-by-id queries.